thomashallam/NHSUserResearchPanel/README.md

-# NHSD - User Research Panels
+# NHS - User Research Panels

 Terms of reference (early draft v0.0.1).
 To be reviewed after the kick off workshop on June 8th